 The Power On/Off button is the main power switch for the 24V DC power supply to the robot.
 As a flat self-locking push button with an indicator, it controls the power supply to the robot while indicating the supply status.

-Button status (self-locking) Indicator status Robot status Not pressed Off Not powered on Pressed The green light is always on Powered on
+Button status (self- Indicator status Robot status locking)

+Not pressed Out Not powered on

+Pressed The green light is Powered on

+alwavs on

 6.2.3 Handheld emergency stop and enabling device interface